Product Management

 "We’re always making changes and improvements to your furniture.
 Please let us relocate and repaint your stuff regularly."

 What would you say?
-Definitely not something beautiful.
-How would it differ for a digital product?
+Definitely not something nice.
+Why would it be any different in case of a digital product?

 People care a lot about changes in their favorite apps